38 Idioms for Jumping to Conclusions

 • He thought the team cheated but didn’t check.

-Other ways to say: Decide fast, guess wrong
+Other ways to say: Decide fast, guess wrong, jump to a conclusion

-Fun Fact/Origin: “Hasty” means rushed or too quick.
+Fun Fact/Origin: “Hasty” means rushed or done too quickly.
+It shows how speed can lead to mistakes.

 24. Misread the situation